Rell Integration

 has an id

-property which uniquely identifies an account,
+property that uniquely identifies an account,

-and access is controlled by acc.account_auth_descriptor
+and access gets controlled by acc.account_auth_descriptor

-user's public key.
+that includes the user's public key.

 The underlying structure of acc.account